coffeeflash/tobisyurt/_posts/2022-06-23-part-2,-comments-app:-proof-of-work.md

 ## Proof of work

 The proof of work concept is actually old.
 It was used to prevent DOS / DDOS Attacks on different Protocols and Services.
 With the bitcoin it becomes popular again.
-I don't want to get into if bitcoin is good or bad, but it certainly is interesting from a technical point of view.
-The bitcoin involves many more interesting things than the proof of concept, like authenticated datastructures like the Merkle Tree, Trusted Timestamping, etc.
+I don't want to get into, if bitcoin is good or bad, but it certainly is interesting from a technical point of view.
+The bitcoin involves many more interesting things than the proof of work, like authenticated datastructures (Merkle Tree), Trusted Timestamping, etc.

 But for the moment let us look into the proof of work.
 Bitcoin uses the proof of work to elect a leader.
 The leader announces the new block to the network.
 The proof of work guarantees that there is a random leader for every block and more importantely it makes sure